ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/quick-tour.md

 This automatically creates a typical Hello World service for you in your directory.
 A Ballerina service represents a collection of network accessible entry points in Ballerina.
 A resource within a service represents one such entry point.
 The generated sample service exposes a network entry point on port 9090.

-In order to run the service first you need to build the project using the following command.
+In order to run the service, you need to build the project using the following command.

 ```bash
 $ ballerina build